graalvm/taming-build-time-initialization/README.md

         } else if (str.equalsIgnoreCase("false")) {
         ...
 ```
+This was initialized at build-time in Native Image that caused a bug.

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>

 #### Simple Code Changes can Cause Unintended and Unknown Correctness Problems
    If anywhere in the code that is reachable from static initializers we introduce reading a system property.

    The writer of the code can't know if the property will be used in the static initializer.
-For example, the writer of [ReadPropertyHolder](why-build-time-initialization/config-initialization/src/main/java/org/graalvm/ReadPropertyHolder.java) does not know who could use this class in build-time initialization.
+For example, the writer of [ReadPropertyHolder](why-build-time-initialization/hot-path-check/src/main/java/org/graalvm/ReadPropertyHolder.java) does not know who could use this class in build-time initialization.

    This especially doesn't play well when initialization is crossing the library boundaries.